lekkimworld/salesforce-mobilepublisher-barcodescanner-demo/README.md

 # Salesforce Mobile Publisher Barcode Scanner Demo #
-Simple Mobile Publisher demo with a barcode scanner component to be embedded in an Experience Cloud site (Aura for now, LWR doesn't seem to work as of June 2022).
+Simple Mobile Publisher demo with a barcode scanner component to be embedded in an Experience Cloud site.
+It needs to be an Aura (Build your Own) for now, LWR (Build your Own) doesn't seem to work as of June 2022.
 The component scans the barcode and looks up a product from the Product2 object based on Product Code in the barcode.
 Images for the products are retrieved from the static resource.

 To configure:
 1. Create Experience Cloud Site, set member Profile, make active, add component and publish site